FabioAntunes/dotfiles/README.md

 Running this function on the terminal will toggle the symlinks for `eslint` and `prettier` created on our `~/` with settings with no semicolon or force semicolon.

 There's also a vim command for this, doing `:ToggleJsSettings` will call `toggle-js-configs` from vim, changing `prettier` and `eslint` settings on the fly without the need to exit vim

-#### toggle-background-color
-Running this function will toggle between solarized light or solarized dark.
-It will change iterm2 color palette, fish theme and n?vim theme.
-This change only affects the current session, so starting a new terminal session it will default to the solarized dark.
-This function is useful when working outside or under direct sunlight.
-Solarized Light has a better contrast on these occasions.

-There's also a vim function `ToggleBackgroundColor`, this will only change the vim theme.
-If you want to change iterm2 and fish theme you will need to exit vim and run `toggle-background-color`

 ### Post install
 All the paths should direct you to the dotfiles!
 There's a `post_exec` function inside the `config.fish`, that listens for any `brew install` and `brew cask install`.
 Whenever that happens, a Brewfile is dumped.